cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 high-entropy input messages can safely use named variants without randomized message preparation, as the additional message randomization does not offer security advantages.
 See {{Lys22}} and
 {{message-entropy}} for more information.
-For all other applications, the variants that use the randomized preparation function are safe to use as protect clients from malicious signers.
+For all other applications, the variants that use the randomized preparation function protect clients from malicious signers.
 A verifier that accepts randomized messages needs to remove the random component from the signed part of messages before processing.